Normal Approximation in Large Network Models

 in which case this coincides with PY's setup except for the presence of $\Zeta_{N_n}$. \end{secremark}

-The basis of the proof is a dependency graph CLT due to \cite{chen2004normal}.
-The technique is to approximate $\sum_{i=1}^{N_n} \psi_i(\mathcal{N}_{N_n})$ by a sum $\sum_{i=1}^n W_i$, where the dependence structure of the summands can be characterized in terms of a network (``dependency graph'') $\bm{G}$ in the sense that observations unlinked in $\bm{G}$ are independent.
+The proof technique is to approximate $\sum_{i=1}^{N_n} \psi_i(\N_{N_n})$ by a sum $\sum_{i=1}^n W_i$ such that the dependence structure of the summands can be characterized in terms of a ``dependency graph'' $\bm{G}$ that links dependent observations.